Koko, Delta State: Neville's Day

+Ulu Kompini

 The ujo Kompini dance is an annual, end-of-year dance by the kompini group in Koko.
 This event features traditional Itsekiri singing and dancing, including masquerades attracting many tourists from all over the world.
 There is also the Oromi dance, which is a traditional worship practised by some Itsekiri people.

+Oma-Olubi Cultural Festival

+Oma-Olubi Cultural Festival: A major three-day event held in Koko, showcasing Itsekiri culture through masquerades (like the famous Iwere), traditional dances (Omoko), and cultural presentations.

+Beach Ipi Festival

+Beach Ipi Festival: Another cultural festival celebrated in Koko, highlighting local heritage and traditions, often shared through videos online.

+Freedom Masquerade Cultural Festival

+Hosted by the Freedom Cultural Society, Koko, this is a three-day festival featuring Itsekiri masquerade displays and the special Itsekiri traditional dance, Ogono.
+It includes nine unique masquerades presented over three sessions each day.
+This takes place every November.

 Economy

 Traditional

 Koko town is home to a number of traditional crafts such as pottery, weaving, and woodcarving.
 These crafts are passed down from generation to generation and are an important part of the town's cultural heritage.

 Modern

 Koko town has agro-processing farms, bakeries and block industries.
 There are firms in the oil and gas industry with Ebenco Group, Total Energy, Nigerian Port Authority, Awaritse Nigeria Limited, Optima Energy, Lusanga Oil and Gas, Sharon Oil and Gas, Green Mark Oil and Gas, and Taurus Oil and Gas being some of the biggest companies in Koko.
 These firms are into Petroleum Depot/Bulk storage facilities, Petroleum Products, etc. There are filling stations and more than five hotels in the town.
 There are financial service providers in both the formal and informal sectors.